 After you've digested all this information, you'll see that negotiating an offer really isn't that complicated, provided you have good guidance along the way, or the knowledge itself to go it alone.

 If you're considering selling your home, with or without an agent, check out my book The Happy Agent.
-It contains the sum total of the real estate knowledge, philosophies and techniques that I've accumulated, practiced and polished during a highly successful 40-year realty career.
+It contains the sum total of the real estate knowledge, philosophies and ethical techniques that I've accumulated, practiced and polished during a highly successful 44-year realty career.

 Learn how to effectively